 Capacity Transfer Rights (CTRs) are used to return capacity market congestion revenues to load.
 Load pays congestion.
 Capacity market congestion revenues are the difference between the total dollars paid by load for capacity and the total dollars received by capacity market sellers.
-The MW of CTRs available for allocation to LSEs in an LDA are equal to the Unforced Capacity imported

-Incremental Rights-Eligible Required Transmission Enhancements.
+The MW of CTRs available for allocation to LSEs in an LDA are equal to the Unforced Capacity imported into the LDA, less any MW of CETL paid for directly by market participants in the form of Qualifying Transmission Upgrades (QTUs) cleared in an RPM Auction, and Incremental Capacity Transfer Rights (ICTRs).
+There are two types of ICTRs, those allocated to a New Service Customer obligated to fund a transmission facility or upgrade and those associated with Incremental Rights-Eligible Required Transmission Enhancements.
 The total required capacity in an LDA is provided by a mix of internal capacity and imported capacity.
 The imported capacity equals the total required capacity minus the internal capacity.
 The value of CTRs is based on the fact that load in an LDA pays the clearing price for all cleared capacity but that generators who provide imported capacity are paid a lower price based on the LDA in which they are located.
 The value of CTRs equals the imported MW times the price difference.
 This excess is paid by load and is returned to load using CTRs.
 CTRs are intended to permit customers to receive the benefit of importing cheaper capacity using transmission capability.

 But PJM does not use the actual MW cleared in the BRA and three incremental auctions, the actual internal MW and the actual imported MW, when defining what customers pay and when defining the value of CTRs.
 Under the current rules, PJM defines the total MW needed for reliability in an LDA when clearing the BRA based on forecast demand at the time of the BRA.
 But PJM actually charges customers for the total MW needed for reliability based on forecast demand three years later, prior to the actual delivery year, and applies a zonal allocation.
 PJM also defines the internal capacity as the internal capacity after the final incremental auction conducted three years after the BRA, when auctions follow the traditional schedule.
-The difference between the updated MW needed for reliability and the updated internal capacity is the updated imported MW, adjusted for the final zonal allocation.
+The difference between the updated imported MW, adjusted for the final zonal allocation.
 In cases where the updated imported MW are smaller than the imported MW from the actual auction clearing, the total value of CTRs is lower that it would be if the actual auction clearing MW were used.